Genre: Politics & Government

 This a fabulous opener to a fascinating article about the absurd lengths anti-vaxxers and Covid skeptics will go in order to prove themselves right—even when they’re completely wrong.
 It all started a few months earlier when Dover, a Chattanooga nurse, passed out shortly after getting her first Pfizer vaccine injection.

-It turns out that Dover suffers from an overactive vagal response, which can cause her to faint from even from the mild pain of, say, stubbing her tow.
+It turns out that Dover suffers from an overactive vagal response, which can cause her to faint from even the mild pain of, say, stubbing her tow.
 Her fainting after the vaccine injection was all the anti-vaxxers needed to see.
-One of their numbers quickly edited the video to make it looked like she had died—and it soon went viral on sites favored by conspiracy theorists.
+One of their numbers quickly edited the video to make it look like she had died—and it soon went viral on sites favored by conspiracy theorists.
 Despite repeated assurances from hospital officials that Dover was alive and well—and even a “proof-of-life” video!—the insanity continued in the Far Right echo chamber.

 Warrior Statesman: The Life of Moshe Dayan (1991)